DiegoRojo99/Play-Hive/README.md

    Log in with your Steam account to access your library.

 2. **Game Details Pages**:
-   Check game details including platforms, screenshots and available achievements
+   Check game details including platforms, screenshots and available achievements.

+3. **Game Browser**:
+   Look up any Steam game by name or filter the Steam library.

 ### 🚀 Coming Soon